 The next video uses pattern stories in a self-contained commercial.
-It's not part of ay campaign that I'm aware of.
+It's not part of a campaign that I'm aware of.
 It’s also 3 freaking minutes long.
-This almost a sin in the land of commercials, but it’s told in beautiful way.
-Since it’s from Thailand maybe commercials run a little different over there.
+This almost a sin in the land of commercials, but it’s told in a beautiful way.
+Since it’s from Thailand maybe commercials run a little differently over there.
 Maybe this is a cinema pre-roll, where you can get away with a longer format because you have a paying audience that has nowhere else to go.

-The piece appeals to emotions and moral compass of the audience, a regular guy does charity in his everyday life.
+The piece appeals to the emotions and moral compass of the audience, a regular guy does charity in his everyday life.
 He shows others what he gets in return is more than what he can offer.
-He adds’s beauty to the world.
+He adds beauty to the world.
 They ask, in your life, what do you desire the most?
-The simple, powerful message here is, believe in good.
+The simple, powerful message here is the belief in good.
 That is the life insurance company’s tagline.
-They are selling the concept that life insurance is good, without having to sell anything at all.
-It’s emotional, it’s powerful, and it instills faith in the brand and their motivations.
+T

-In part 2 I’ll go over a bit of pattern stories anatomy script, how to connect the pattern, and drive home the message with your tagline.
+In Pattern Stories Part 2 I’ll go over a few pattern stories anatomy script, how to connect the pattern, and drive home the message with your tagline.